imi-bigpicture/wsidicom/README.md

 - [codec](wsidicom/codec) - Encoders and decoders for image pixel data.
 - [file](wsidicom/file) - Implementation for reading and writing DICOM WSI files.
 - [group](wsidicom/group) - Group implementations, e.g. Level.
-- [instance](wsidicom/instance) - Instance implementations WsiIsntance and WsiDataset, the metaclass ImageData and ImageData implementations WsiDicomImageData and PillowImageData.
+- [instance](wsidicom/instance) - Instance implementations WsiInstance and WsiDataset, the metaclass ImageData and ImageData implementations WsiDicomImageData and PillowImageData.
 - [metadata](wsidicom/metadata) - Metadata models and schema for serializing and deserializing to DICOM and json.
 - [series](wsidicom/series) - Series implementations Levels, Labels, and Overview.
 - [web](wsidicom/web) - Implementation for reading DICOM WSI from DICOMWeb.